How to Ace a Job Interview: A Guide for Recent College Graduates

 Like it or not, a job interview is fairly similar to an exam.
 At the end of that exam, you can pass, and get the job — or you don’t.
 But that’s very much up to you and how well you are able to sell yourself, and accentuate how you would be an asset for the company.

-To start off, try to check out the commonly asked interview question list and come up with your own answers.
+To start off, try to check out the commonly asked interview question lists online and come up with your own answers.
 In the beginning, try to do that without preparing, just answer based on what you know.
 If you’re happy with it, great!
 If not, you’ll know where your weak points are and where you should put your effort into.

 Do a mock interview